 Michelle Saksa Class of 2009

-Michelle Saksa, OTR, OTD, CHT, GTS knew as an MOT student at UT Health San Antonio that she was interested in a career as a hand therapist.
-She has pursued this goal since graduation in 2009 and, as a Certified Hand Therapist, has recently opened her own hand therapy clinic in Oak Harbor, Washington.
-She also completed a post-professional OTD in 2014.
-Dr. Saksa has accomplished many things in her professional life including authoring chapter in several OT textbooks and hand therapy books as well as teaching as adjunct faculty at Abilene Christina University.
+Michelle Saksa, OTR, OTD, CHT, GTS knew as an OT student at UT Health San Antonio that she was interested in a career as a hand therapist.
+She pursued this goal since graduation in 2009, she completed a post-professional OTD in 2014 and, as a Certified Hand Therapist (CHT), has recently opened her own hand therapy clinic in Oak Harbor, Washington.
+Dr. Saksa has accomplished many things in her professional life including authoring chapters in several OT textbooks and hand therapy books as well as teaching as adjunct faculty at Abilene Christina University.

-Dr. Saksa recalls many great memories of her time on the Health Science Center campus.
-In her work as a Teaching Assistant for anatomy, she really appreciated her learning experiences afforded to OT students.
-She also feels that the amount of splinting taught in the courses directly influenced her to become the hand therapist she is today.
-Finally, the annual chili cook-off was her favorite social event on campus.
+Dr. Saksa recalls many great memories of her time on UT Health San Antonio.
+In her work as a Teaching Assistant for anatomy, she appreciated the learning experiences afforded to OT students.
+She also feels the amount of splinting taught in the courses directly influenced her to become the hand therapist she is today.

-Dr. Saksa is a proud alumnus and as a clinician and OT educator who has lived and practiced in several states, says she truly appreciates how well rounded the education program at UT Health San Antonio is in preparing graduates to enter an area of practice they choose to pursue.
+Dr. Saksa is a proud alumnus as a clinician and OT educator who has lived and practiced in several states, and appreciates how well rounded the education program at UT Health San Antonio is in preparing graduates to enter an area of practice they choose to pursue.